NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 <span style="color:red;">**Field: External File Name}\label{field-external-file-name}**<span>

 <span style="color:red;">The name of an external file that represents the tabular data.
-This file would include all data after the Output Unit Type field below starting with the same format as idf: X1, Y1, Z1, X2, Y2, Z2, ..., and continuing until all input and output values have been entered.
+This file would include all data after the Output Unit Type field below starting with the same format as idf: X1, Y1, Z1, X2, Y2, Z2, ..., Xn, Yn, Zn, and continuing until all input and output values have been entered.
 The tabular data may use either comma, space or tab delimited format.
 The field should include a full path with file name, for best results.
 The field must be \textless{} = 100 characters.
 The file name must not include commas or an exclamation point.
 A relative path or a simple file name should work with version 7.0 or later when using EP-Launch even though EP-Launch uses temporary directories as part of the execution of EnergyPlus.
 If using RunEPlus.bat to run EnergyPlus from the command line, a relative path or a simple file name may work if RunEPlus.bat is run from the folder that contains EnergyPlus.exe.

+<span style="color:red;">When the External File Name is entered, the following input fields are ignored.

 \paragraph{Data Pairs}\label{data-pairs-1}